 5’10”, 265 lbs.
 (1935-2018) pro wrestling: 1959-87

 Born in Italy, Bruno Sammartino immigrated with his family to Pittsburgh after World War II.
 To fend off bullies, he took up weightlifting and wrestling.
 Sammartino soon excelled at both.
-In the ’60s and ’70s, he reigned for long stints as the wrestling world champ.
+In the ’60s and ’70s, he reigned for long stints as the pro wrestling world champ.
 His strength in the “squared circle” was legendary.
-Bruno Sammartino lifted Haystacks Calhoun, who was billed as weighing over 600 lbs. (he was certainly over 450 lbs.) to his shoulder and slammed him.
-A half-century before Instagram, it’s as hard to verify his gym lifts as it is to verify pro wrestler bodyweights, but in a 1966 interview, Sammartino claimed the bests listed above.
+Bruno Sammartino lifted Haystacks Calhoun, who was billed as weighing over 600 pounds (he was certainly over 450) to his shoulder and slammed him.
+A half-century before Instagram, it’s as hard to verify his gym lifts as it is to verify pro wrestler body weights, but in a 1966 interview, Sammartino claimed the bests listed above.
 (The 565 bench press in 1959 was considered an unofficial world record.)
 There were eyewitness reports and photos of him lifting large weights, and a photo of him setting up to squat with 575 pounds.
 In the era before training videos or sanctioned powerlifting meets, we’re not sure if he hit the exact numbers he claimed; but, a pioneering weightlifter, Bruno Sammartino was without a doubt one of the strongest humans of the ’50s and ’60s.

 6. BRAUN STROWMAN